 Now that you have hired the student employee it is important to take the time to thoroughly orient and train to student in order to establish the groundwork for a successful working relationship.

-The student should be oriented on departmental work expectations such as office etiquette and procedures, equipment/computer operation and useage, attendance/punctuality, work schedules, etc. The New Student Checklist for Departments/Supervisors will provide you with a sample list of things to do prior to the student’s start date and also a list of topics to cover during the orientation/training period.
+The student should be oriented on departmental work expectations such as office etiquette and procedures, equipment/computer operation and usage, attendance/punctuality, work schedules, etc. The New Student Checklist for Departments/Supervisors will provide you with a sample list of things to do prior to the student’s start date and also a list of topics to cover during the orientation/training period.

 It is recommended that each department develop and use a “Student Employment Guide” when orienting and training student employees.
-Career Services may be able to provide you with some resources and samples.
+The Career Center may be able to provide you with some resources and samples.

 The supervisor should review and discuss the job responsibilities and performance expectations.
 If a performance evaluation process will be used, this should be explained to the student during the early weeks of starting employment.

 As a supervisor, you will also play a role in the student employee’s education and development.
 The position will provide an opportunity to coach the student and help him/her develop professional skills that will be transferable into the work world upon graduation.
 Students may need assistance in: learning appropriate office etiquette; enhancing communication; juggling multiple responsibilities; learning how to accept feedback; learning about his/her strengths and weaknesses; and handling problems situations.

 Motivating and retaining student employees is an important aspect of supervision.
 Suggestions regarding motivation include: